 Student's Name:

 Academic Year:

-Part I. Fall/Spring Planning for Next Academic Ye ar (Completed by student in consultation with mentor(s))
+Part I. Fall/Spring Planning for Next Academic Year r (Completed by student in consultation with mentor(s))

-Program Goals for Second Year: Professional Goals for this Academic Year:
+Program Goals for Second Year: Professional Goals for this Academic

 Fall

 Solidify master's thesis topic

-• Finalize master's committee
+Finalize master's committee

-• Write literature review and methods sections for master's thesis
+Write literature review and methods sections for master's thesis

-• Get IRB approval (if applicable)
+Get IRB approval (if applicable)

 Spring

 Collect and enter data for thesis

-• Write results and discussion sections of thesis
+Write results and discussion sections of thesis

-• Thesis should near completion (finished by summer)
+Thesis should near completion (finished by summer)

 Study and complete master's orals (finished by summer)

-• Submit doctoral program of studies (finished by summer)
+Submit doctoral program of studies (finished by summer)

-Undate Portfolio
+Update Portfolio

-Part II.
-Spring Review of Past Academic Year (Completed by mentor(s))
+$\begin{tabular}{ll} \textbf{Part II.
+Spring Review of Past Academic Year} & \textbf{(Completed by mentor(s))} \\ \end{tabular}$

-Date of Review: Completion of program goals: Completion of professional goals: Other major accomplishments: Academic Competencies: Appropriate Unsatisfactory\ Exceeds Needs No Expectation Level Improvement Opportunity Knowledge of identify, function and ethics Assessment Skills Direct Intervention Skills Indirect Intervention Skills Research Skills Psychological Science Foundations Professional Behavior Timeliness of logs, files up to date etc. Professional Behavior Commitment to Professional Development \Requires remedial plan Comments: \\\ Goals and competencies to work on over the next year: Competency weaknesses or deficits to note (if any):
+Date of Review:

+Completion of program goals:

+Completion of professional goals:

+Other major accomplishments: 7

+Academic Competencies: Exceeds Appropriate Needs Unsatisfactory No

+Knowledge of identify, function and ethics Expectation Level Improvement Opportunity

+Assessment Skills

+Direct Intervention Skills

+Indirect Intervention Skills

+Research Skills

+Psychological Science Foundations

+Professional Behavior

+Timeliness of logs, files up to date etc.

+Professional Behavior

+Commitment to Professional Development

+Requires remedial plan

+Comments:

+Goals and competencies to work on over the next year:

+7

+1 59

-Comn nittee's Recommendation for Student's Status: Student in Good Standing.
+Compe etency weaknesses or deficits to note (if any): Comn nittee's Recommendation for Student's Status: Student in Good Standing.
 The student is encouraged to continue in the program for another year, and general professional recommendations or suggestions for improvement may be offered.
 Competency Concerns- Remediation Requested with Suggested Plan.
 The student is encouraged to continue in the program for a specified period of time, but is apprized, in writing, of problems perceived by the faculty and advised concerning their remediation.
 Competency Concerns- Remediation Required with Prescribed Plan.
 The student is permitted to continue in the program pursuant to his or her successfully completing a specified and written program of remediation prescribed by the faculty.
-Major Professor Student's Signature acknowledging feedback Second dary Mentor / Advisor (if applicable) Progr ram Director comments: Progra am Director
+Major Professor Student's Signature acknowledging feedback Second lary Mentor / Advisor (if applicable) Progr am Director comments: Progra am Director